 How to Fix It:

 Run each faucet in your home on both hot and cold settings for a few minutes.
 Start with the highest faucet (like an upstairs bathroom) and work your way down.
-This helps flush the air out.
+This helps flush the air out and can resolve many cases of low water pressure after plumbing repair.

 2. Debris or Sediment Loosened During Repair